RoonMoonlight/EnhancedMod/tf2e/LITE.md

 * [Smissmas Background in Color](https://gamebanana.com/mods/25229)

 # Note
+* This is intended for peoples who mainly play on Valve/sv_pure 1 servers.
+If you want full experience, please use the [original version](https://github.com/MysticMoonlight/EnhancedMod/blob/main/tf2e/LITE.md) instead.
+* This obviously does not work on sv_pure 2 servers.
 * Please use official download such as GameBanana, and do NOT use other illegal redistribution website.